LaptopCat/livebio-plugins/plugins/discord/README.md

 After that, scroll down a bit until you find "Privileged Gateway Intents"

-In there, enable "Presence Intent" and "Server Members Intent" (You may also want to uncheck the "Public Bot" option)
+In there, enable "Presence Intent" (You may also want to uncheck the "Public Bot" option)
 ## 2.2 Create a Guild
 First, open Discord.
 Then, in the left bar with guilds, find the + and click on it.
 Fill in the stuff with anything you want, doesn't matter.